vishalchovatiya/CPP_Templates/Memory model of C++ object.md

 ### Bit about this article
-- Here i have tried to show you that how different objects are stored in memory.
-We are not going to discuss about compiler augmented code, name mangaling & working of any C++ mechanism.
+- Here I have tried to show you how different objects are stored in memory.
+We are not going to discuss compiler augmented code, name mangling & working of any C++ mechanism.
-- Its just all about how different object will be represented in memory.
+- It's just all about how different object will be represented in memory.

-### Memory layout of simple non-polymorphic class
+### Memory layout of the simple non-polymorphic class

 ```
 class X